top of page

 First of all, these are people's lives we're talking about, not a schoolyard fight.
 There is much more nuance here.

-Let's simplify further and pretend this was a schoolyard:
+Let's dumb it down and pretend this was a schoolyard:

 Who is actually in the wrong here?
 How can we overlook all of the buildup and only vilify the reaction?